saaqi/svelte-bootstrap-vite-starter/README.md

 This template should help get you started developing with Svelte in Vite with bootstrap.

-> [!IMPORTANT]
->  For some reason, PostCSS removes all styling embedded in the `.svelte` files.
-Make sure to write all styling in separate CSS files and import them into the component.
-See the example in `src/components/Logos.svelte`.

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).